cosmos/sdk-tutorials/academy/3-my-own-chain/game-forfeit.md

     k.RemoveFromFifo(ctx, &storedGame, &systemInfo)
     ```

 2. Check whether the game is worth keeping.
-If it is, set the winner as the opponent of the player whose turn it is, remove the board and save:
+If it is, set the winner as the opponent of the player whose turn it is, remove the board, and save:

     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/forfeit-game/x/checkers/keeper/end_block_server_game.go#L44-L55]
     lastBoard := storedGame.Board